 |Storage||Primarily used to store unstructured data Raw data is stored in its native form and gets transformed when it is analyzed.
-It can also be used to store structured data A large volume of data.||Primarily used to store structured data The data is cleaned and transformed before loading into the data warehouse.|
+It can also be used to store structured data A large volume of data.||Primarily used to store structured data.
+The data is cleaned and transformed before loading into the data warehouse.|

-|Size||It can be up to petabytes||Generally a few Gigabytes or Terabytes|
+|Size||It can be up to petabytes||Generally, a few Gigabytes or Terabytes|

 |Data Ingest||Supports batch, real-time, and streaming data ingest||Supports batch, real-time, and streaming data ingest.
-But more often than not, used for batch data ingest.|
+But often, it is used for batch data ingestion.|

 |Purpose||Ideal for Machine Learning and Deep Learning use cases like Personalized recommendations, forecasting, autonomous driving, etc.||Ideal for uses such as monthly reports, executive reporting, business analytics|